 If you were able to complete the new patient paperwork that was emailed to you or found on this website 10 minutes early will be fine.
 If you still need to complete the paperwork, we recommend 20 minutes early.

 What is the average number of visits patients typically need?

 Based on our findings during the initial evaluation, we will create an individualized and customized plan of care for you.
 We will update at follow up visits.
 We typically see orthopedic injuries 2-3x/week for 4 weeks and pelvic health issues 1x/week for 6 weeks.
 If you have been dealing with your problem for many years, it may take longer.

 Do you follow a particular technique?

-No, Sarah and Sami have multiple different treatment techniques they use depending on your specific needs.
-For women’s health, they were both trained by the Herman and Wallace Pelvic Rehabilitation Institute.
+No, our therapists have multiple different treatment techniques they use depending on your specific needs.
+For women’s health, they have all been trained by the Herman and Wallace Pelvic Rehabilitation Institute.

 Will you just tell me to do Kegels for my pelvic floor dysfunction?

 No, there is so much more for us to teach you!

 All information is helpful.
 You may want to bring in any reports to have them explained to you so you can thoroughly understand your condition.